dfeliz/neptune-spear/README.md

 Hello there!
 This is a simple MVC project that uses an API to communicate with the database.

-## Upload your work :rocket: (ignore this if you know how to use git)
+## Start coding :rocket: (ignore this if you know how to use git)

-To upload your work, you must know github basics:
+To contribute, you must know github basics:

 ### Installing git and cloning the repo
 1. Install git in your pc (duh 😂) here is the link: https://git-scm.com/downloads